brixfinance/pdffiller/README.md

 A node.js PDF form field data filler and FDF generator toolkit.
 This essentially is a wrapper around the PDF Toolkit library <a target="_blank" href="http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/">PDF ToolKit</a>.

+To run it locally, you still have to install the pdftk server toolkit.
+The package includes precompiled binaries that work in AWS lambda functions.

 Quick start
 -----------